Thoma Xhixho

 Thoma Koço Xhixho (April 3, 1920 – November 29, 2002) was a major-general of the Albanian Army, military scientist, founder and first commander of the Albanian Military Academy.
 He is one of the framers of the Albanian Military Art, as well as the base documents and regulations for training in the Albanian Army.
 During World War II, Thoma Xhixho was one of the important leaders of the National Liberation Army (UNÇ).
 At the onset of the Antifascist National Liberation Movement (LANÇ) in Albania, he was one of its first members and one of the first commanders of the armed war against occupation forces.

 Born in Suhë of the Lunxhëri region, Gjirokastër, Xhixho was raised in a family with longtime patriotic traditions.
 He came in touch early on with antifascism and the National Liberation Movement (LANÇ).
 Xhixho gradually rose through the ranks of the LANÇ and the National Liberation Army (UNÇ), from guerrilla unit commander, company kommissar, battalion kommissar and subsequently Brigade kommissar.
 During WWII he was at the command of some of the combat operations against the military forces of Fascist Italy and Nazi Germany in the I^{st} Operational Zone Vlorë-Gjirokastër-Mallakastër.

-In the postwar years, Xhixho served at the helm of Divisions and other military units of the Albanian National Army and contributed in raising and restructuring Albanian Army units, which had recently come out of the war.
+In the postwar years, Xhixho served at the helm of Divisions and other military units of the Albanian National Army (Ushtria Kombëtare Shqiptare) and contributed in raising and restructuring Albanian Army units, which had recently come out of the war.
 He was the commander of the Unified School of Officers and commander of the Albanian Military Academy.
-In the years ’60-’70, Xhixho was Director of the Army’s Combat Training at the Defense Ministry.
+In the years 1960–1970, Xhixho was Director of the Army's Combat Training at the Defense Ministry.